Msaunders2/notionmail-cli/README.md

 Description

 NOTIONMAIL-CLI is a command-line tool that enables users to send and receive messages through a Notion database.
-This application allows users to create, read, and manage messages with a simple text-based interface.
-It provides a seamless way to interact with Notion without needing to open the Notion app or website.

-Features
+Features I implemented:
--Send Messages: Input a sender, recipient, and message to store it in the Notion database.
+Send messages: Input a sender, recipient, and message to store it in the Notion database.
--Read Messages: View all messages where you are the recipient.
+-Read messages: View all messages where you are the recipient.
 -Timestamps: View when messages where sent

-Additional Improvements for future:
+Improvements for future:
--Message Threading: Allows messages to be linked as replies, enabling a conversational structure.
--Read/unread: View if a message has been read or not read.
+-Message threading: Messages between two users can be linked as replies -Read/unread: View if a message has been read or not read -Message deletion
--Message Deletion: Users can remove messages when needed.
--Search Mail: Implement search functionality to find messages by sender, recipient, or keywords.
+-Search mail: Search to find messages by sender, recipient, or keywords.

 Installation & Running the Program